nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides information on cloud infrastructure and services offered by leading providers such as AWS, Azure, and GCP.
-This section covers topics related to migrating, deploying, and managing applications and workloads in a cloud-based environment.
+The Cloud Computing category provides information on platforms such as AWS, Azure, and GCP, covering topics related to infrastructure, storage, and services offered by these leading cloud providers.
+This category is your go-to resource for understanding the fundamentals and best practices of cloud computing across these major platforms.
 *Subcategories: Aws, Azure, Gcp*
 *Items: 1*